axibase/atsd/administration/user-authorization.md

 ## Entity View Permissions

-The user is implicitly authorized to access an Entity View if it has `read` permissions to the Entity Group specified in the Entity View configuration.
+The user is authorized to access an [Entity View](../configuration/entity_views.md) if the user has `read` permissions to one of the entity group to which the view is linked.

+The permissions to access all entity views is automatically granted to users with `ADMIN` role.

 ## Portal Permissions

 The portal permissions define which portals the user is authorized to view.

-Permissions to view the portal are granted to User Groups.
+Permissions to view the portal are granted to at the user group level.

 The permissions are enforced both for template and regular portals.

 ### All Portals Permission

-A user group can be granted `All Portal` permission whereby its members are authorized to view all portals enabled in the system.
+A user group can be granted `All Portal` permission whereby its members are authorized to view all portals.

 The permission to view all portals is automatically granted to users with `ADMIN` role.

 ## User Wizards